 A lot of the material on this page has been updated on other pages.
 Please look at the actual available evidence, including on the 'Hidden Evidence' pages, if you have any question.
 Many new audio recordings have been added.
 Ask any question at https://twitter.com/TribalCash

 This case is peripherally related to long term political issues involving Burma / Myanmar and those issues are included where they are relevant to this case.

-When the FBI and Utah police found that they had gotten a confession from an innocent person in a high profile Utah murder, steering the forensic evidence to a 'law enforcement friendly' forensic lab was part of their scandal avoidance strategy.
+When the FBI and Utah police found that they had gotten a confession from an innocent person in a high profile Utah murder, an elaborate series of steps was taken to force him to plead guilty.

-Finally in 2014, 6 years after his arrest, Esar Met was convicted of murdering Hser Ner Moo in South Salt Lake City Utah.
+Finally in 2014, 6 years after his arrest, Esar Met was convicted of murdering Hser Ner Moo in a South Salt Lake City Utah trial.